willthames/octopress/source/_posts/2013-06-01-fantasy-north-face-100km.markdown

 bags sent to whichever checkpoint they're needed (I gather) - which means you don't have to carry every gram of kit for the whole race (e.g warm clothes need only be picked up at checkpoint 4).
-But friendly faces and encouraging words must surely help.
+But friendly faces and encouraging words can definitely help.
 Involving the support crew in the planning process is essential so that they know where to be at what times, and what I'm likely to need.
 As with any endurance event that requires a lot of training, having an early conversation with family about support levels and training